ubc-library-rc/dataverse_utils/docs/scripts.md

 For the best metadata, you should probably edit it manually to add correct descriptive metadata, notably the "Description" and "Tags".
 Tags are split separated by commas, so it's possible to have multiple tags for each data item, like "Data, SPSS, June 2021".

 File paths are automatically generated from the "file" column.
 Because of this, you should probably use relative paths rather than absolute paths unless you want to have a lengthy path string in Dataverse.

+If uploading a tsv which includes mimetypes, be aware that mimetypes for zip files will be ignored to circumvent Dataverse's automatic unzipping feature.

+The rationale for manually specifiying mimetypes is to enable the use of previews which require a specific mimetype to function, but Dataverse does not correctly detect the type.
+For example, the GeoJSON file previewer requires a mimetype of `application/geo+json`, but the detection of this mimetype is not supported until Dataverse v5.9.
+By manually setting the mimetype, the previewer can be used by earlier Dataverse versions.

 **Usage**